 Double bit axes are a classic axe design, valued by loggers and frontiersmen alike since it was introduced to America in the 1800s.

 The heavy head makes it a great choice for felling trees – at the same time, each of its bits (or edges) can be designed for or used for different purposes.
 Sometimes one edge is a bit thicker and wider, and is suited to splitting logs or rounds of wood.
-The other edge, meanwhile, is thinner and more suited for making deep cuts in standing or felled trees.
+Meanwhile, the other edge is thinner and more suited for making deep cuts in standing or felled trees.
 Or the bits might be identical, but one edge is used for rough and dirty tasks that dull an edge quickly – for example, chopping through roots and the grit that they’re covered in.